Spirit Airlines (NYSE:SAVE) Downgraded by StockNews.com

-StockNews.com downgraded shares of Spirit Airlines (NYSE:SAVE – Free Report) from a hold rating to a sell rating in a research report report published on Saturday morning.
+StockNews.com cut shares of Spirit Airlines (NYSE:SAVE – Free Report) from a hold rating to a sell rating in a report issued on Friday morning.

-Separately, JPMorgan Chase & Co. dropped their price target on shares of Spirit Airlines from $28.00 to $10.00 in a research note on Monday, May 8th.
-One research analyst has rated the stock with a sell rating, three have given a hold rating and one has assigned a buy rating to the company.
-According to data from MarketBeat.com, Spirit Airlines has a consensus rating of Hold and an average price target of $21.75.
+Several other analysts have also issued reports on SAVE.
+Susquehanna reduced their price objective on shares of Spirit Airlines from $20.00 to $17.00 and set a neutral rating on the stock in a report on Tuesday, August 8th.
+JPMorgan Chase & Co. reduced their price objective on shares of Spirit Airlines from $28.00 to $10.00 in a report on Monday, May 8th.
+One equities research analyst has rated the stock with a sell rating, four have given a hold rating and one has given a buy rating to the company’s stock.
+Based on data from MarketBeat, the company has a consensus rating of Hold and an average price target of $18.50.

-Spirit Airlines (NYSE:SAVE – Get Free Report) last released its quarterly earnings results on Thursday, August 3rd.
+Spirit Airlines (NYSE:SAVE – Get Free Report) last posted its quarterly earnings results on Thursday, August 3rd.
 The company reported $0.29 EPS for the quarter, missing the consensus estimate of $0.39 by ($0.10).
-The firm had revenue of $1.43 billion for the quarter, compared to analysts’ expectations of $1.47 billion.
-Spirit Airlines had a negative net margin of 8.50% and a negative return on equity of 6.24%.
-The firm’s quarterly revenue was up 4.8% compared to the same quarter last year.
-During the same period in the previous year, the firm posted ($0.30) EPS.
-Analysts expect that Spirit Airlines will post 0.41 EPS for the current fiscal year.
+Spirit Airlines had a negative return on equity of 2.57% and a negative net margin of 7.49%.
+The company had revenue of $1.43 billion for the quarter, compared to analysts’ expectations of $1.47 billion.
+During the same quarter in the prior year, the firm earned ($0.30) EPS.
+The firm’s revenue was up 4.8% on a year-over-year basis.
+As a group, equities analysts anticipate that Spirit Airlines will post -0.85 earnings per share for the current year.

 Spirit Airlines Announces Dividend

-The firm also recently announced a dividend, which was paid on Monday, July 31st.
-Stockholders of record on Tuesday, July 25th were issued a $0.10 dividend.
+The business also recently disclosed a dividend, which was paid on Monday, July 31st.
+Stockholders of record on Tuesday, July 25th were given a dividend of $0.10 per share.
 The ex-dividend date of this dividend was Monday, July 24th.

 Spirit Airlines Company Profile